Code4HR/welcome/index.md

 layout: default
 local-chapter-name: Code for Hampton Roads
 location: Hampton Roads
+desc: Indoc for new members to Code for Hampton Roads, a Code for America Brigade
+author: Brendan Barsness, Bret Fisher, Kevin Curry, and more
+web-page-title: New Attendee Resources for Code for Hampton Roads
 meetup-location: alternating locations in Virginia Beach and Norfolk
 communication: Meetup, Facebook, Google Plus, Google Group, & Google Hangouts
 schedule: weekly from 6:00-9:00 pm on Wednesdays